phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ### How does it work?

-We saw that each of the potentially thousands of pages is individually mapped to a frame.
+We saw that each of the potentially millions of pages is individually mapped to a frame.
 This mapping information needs to be stored somewhere.
 Segmentation uses an individual segment selector register for each active memory region, which is not possible for paging since there are way more pages than registers.
 Instead paging uses a table structure called _page table_ to store the mapping information.

 For our above example the page tables would look like this:

 ![Three page tables, one for each program instance.
 For instance 1 the mapping is 0->100, 50->150, 100->200.
 For instance 2 it is 0->300, 50->350, 100->400.
 For instance 3 it is 0->250, 50->450, 100->500.](paging-page-tables.svg)

 We see that each program instance has its own page table.
 A pointer to the currently active table is stored in a special CPU register.
 On `x86`, this register is called `CR3`.
-It is the job of the operating system to load this register with the correct value before running each program instance.
+It is the job of the operating system to load this register with the pointer to the correct page table before running each program instance.

 On each memory access, the CPU reads the table pointer from the register and looks up the mapped frame for the accessed page in the table.
 This is entirely done in hardware and completely transparent to the running program.
 To speed up the translation process, many CPU architectures have a special cache that remembers the results of the last translations.